-Empire State Coalition of Youth & Family Services, http://www.empirestatecoalition.org – committed to working on behalf of runaway, homeless and street youth to ensure their rights.
+Coalition for Homeless Youth, http://www.nychy.org – committed to working on behalf of runaway, homeless and street youth to ensure their rights.

 Neighborhood Family Services Coalition, http://www.nfsc-nyc.org – a group of service providers and advocacy organizations in New York City that is committed to the provision of quality services for children, youth and families at the neighborhood level.

 New York State Parks and Recreation Society (NYSPRS), http://www.nysrps.org – serves the leisure service industry as an independent, nonprofit, public interest, professional membership association.

 New York Advancing Youth Development, http://www.nyayd.org – a statewide partnership whose goals are to institutionalize the basic principles of positive youth development in New York State agencies and programs serving youth, increase the knowledge and skills of frontline youth workers, support recognition of the field of youth work as a valued profession, and to initiate and strengthen local youth development networks for youth workers.

 Office of Children and Family Services – New York State Commission on National and Community Service (AmeriCorps), http://www.ocfs.state.ny.us/main/youth/nyscncs – the Governor appointed body charged with fostering volunteerism and community service activities that meet the needs of New Yorkers.